-POLICY H&P2 HOUSING NUMBERS AND SIZE
+POLICY H& P 2 - HOUSING NUMBERS AND SIZE

-New residential development within the defined development boundary will normally be supported.
+H&P 2.1 New residential development within the defined development boundary will normally be supported.
+This will lead to higher density and smaller homes within the defined development boundary.

-There is a preference for smaller (2 or 3 bedroom) homes to meet local needs, by giving more residents the option to downsize whilst remaining in the neighbourhood.
+H&P 2.2 There is a preference for smaller (2 or 3 bedroom) homes to meet local needs.
+These include providing for families, for older residents wishing to downsize, and for young people wishing to continue living in the neighbourhood.

-National Planning Policy Framework (13) paragraphs 16,47,50,53 apply

-Local Plan Policy SUS 2 and 5 and HOUS 3 (14) apply
+National Planning Policy Framework (13) paragraphs 61, 62, 67, 68(c), 117, 118, 122 and 172 apply.
+Local Plan Policy SUS 2 and 5, ENV15 and HOUS 3 (14) apply.

-Justification for Policy H&P2

 This Neighbourhood Plan is not an allocation plan.
 It looks to policies in the Local Plan to deliver new housing.
 However, over the last 20 years approximately 20 new homes have been built in the village and so a similar number seems appropriate.
 The Stage Two survey (36) showed substantial support for between 10 and 20 new homes in the village.
 National planning guidance is that neighbourhood plans should support more new homes and so our expectation reflects this - using the higher end of the figures suggested by the survey.